African Clothing - Iron Age

 Indigo dye on cotton cloth

-By about 2000 BC, some people in Africa began to weave their cloth instead of pounding it, which makes more flexible, comfortable clothing.
-The Egyptians were weaving linen by this time.
-The idea of weaving gradually spread to other parts of Africa - almost immediately to Meroe, south of Egypt, and then more gradually to West Africa and Central Africa.
-Some people wove linen, others wove other kinds of grass like jute.
-People in West Africa were weaving local grasses into cloth by the 800s AD.
-By the 1100s AD people were using looms as far west as Mauretania.
+About 2500 BC, some people in Africa began to weave their cloth instead of pounding it, which makes more flexible, comfortable clothing.
+Probably African textile workers learned how to weave from West Asian weavers, so African weaving started in the places closest to West Asia, where trade was easier.
+The ancient Egyptians were probably the first Africans to weave linen.
+From Egypt, the idea of weaving gradually spread to other parts of Africa - almost immediately to Meroe, south of Egypt, and then more slowly to West Africa and Central Africa.
+Some people wove linen, other people wove other kinds of grass like jute.
+People in West Africa were weaving local grasses into cloth by hand by the 800s AD.
+By the 1100s AD people were using looms there, too.

 To find out more about African cloth and clothing, you might want to buy these books, or get them at your local library: